JashandeepJustinBains/VMStation/README-CNI-FIX.md

 - Jellyfin health probes fail due to network unreachability

 ## DNS Configuration Issue - NEW FIX
-**Problem**: `kubectl version --short` fails with "dial tcp: lookup hort on 192.168.4.1:53: no such host"
+**Problem**: `kubectl version --client` fails with "dial tcp: lookup hort on 192.168.4.1:53: no such host"
 - The cluster is using router gateway (192.168.4.1) instead of CoreDNS for DNS resolution
 - This prevents kubectl and other cluster components from working properly